mmesiti/Recorder.jl/README.md

 create_regression_tests("MyModule.myfunc")
 ```

+one can create a file
+that contains all the data for the regression test,
-a script that contains a `@testset` of regression tests
+plus a script that contains a `@testset` of regression tests
-plus a file that contains the data for the regression tests
-is added.
+based on that data.

-The script itself might need some slight modifications.
+The script itself might need some modifications.
+In particular:
-In particular, if the functions you are recording act on struct types,
+- if the functions you are recording act on struct types,
-the naive equality used in the tests will not work.

-Have I already said, it's WIP?
+  one might have to define their own equality operator,
+  for example
+  - to compare the structure fields by value (recursively)
+  - to provide better diagnostics for failing tests
+    (where is the difference?)
+  - to use `isapprox` instead of `==`
+- to add `MPI` initialization/finalization calls if necessary;

 ## Possible features
   The crossed ones are somewhat tested but not yet thoroughly.